Bending of pinned dust ion acoustic solitary waves in presence of charged space debris: Derivation of (2+1) dimensional nonlinear evolution equation for the dust ion acoustic waves in presence of charged space debris

+The term $S(x,y,t)$ in the RHS of equation (\ref{Poisson}) represents a charge density source arising due to a time varying debris object having a two dimensional space dependence, which creates a perturbation in electric potential and density of the surrounding plasma.
+As a result, the plasma potential becomes modified due to debris surface potential; which is discussed in detail in the work of Truitt et al. for one dimension \cite{Truitt, Truittdamp} and for two dimensions \cite{TruittKP}.
+In their work, Truitt et al. have described this forcing or source debris function $S(x,y,t)$ to be of Gaussian nature in both one and two dimensions using the work of Grimshaw et al. \cite{Grimshaw}.
+The amplitude of this force debris function is given by normalized plasma potential.
+Sen et al. \cite{Sen} have considered localized solitary wave forms and Gaussian form for the debris function.
+Taking these developments into account, we approximate the source debris function as

+where ${\phi}_{pn}$ denotes normalized plasma potential and $S_d(x,y,t)$ represents possible localized debris functions like Gaussian, solitary wave types etc. that move with velocities consistent with the debris object.
+In the work done by Sen et al. \cite{Sen}, ion acoustic solitary wave solutions for two specific forms of localized forcing debris functions have been derived that also have the nature of solitary waves.
+The line solitary wave solutions have constant amplitudes and velocities; which has been generalized in \cite{Mukherjee} by considering more realistic time dependent velocity for both ion acoustic solitary wave and the forcing term.

+The evolution equation corresponding to the nonlinear (2+1) dimensional DIAWs is derived following the well-known reductive perturbation technique (RPT) \cite{Kraenkel}, where the dependent variables of the system are expanded as :

 where $\epsilon$ is a small dimensionless expansion parameter characterizing the strength of nonlinearity in the system.
-We consider a weak space-time dependent localized debris function which vanishes at space infinities.
+We consider a weak, space-time dependent localized debris function which vanishes at infinity.
 After scaling we have

-where $f(x,y,t)$ can have any spatially localized form that is consistent with the weakly coupled charged debris dynamics as per our approach.
-Introducing stretched coordinates as:
+where $f(x,y,t)$ can have any spatially localized form that is consistent with the weakly coupled charged debris dynamics in the LEO region.
+The stretched coordinates are introduced as:

 where $v_p$ is the phase velocity of the wave in $x$ direction.
 Accordingly, the differential operators are expressed in terms of the stretched variables as:

 Putting these expanded and rescaled variables in equation (\ref{Continuity}) and collecting different powers of $\epsilon$, we get